Clinical Fellow Track

 Definition of Clinical Educator Lecture

-A review of a clinical topic to be presented during weekly conference on a given topic to be chosen in advance.
+A review of a clinical topic to be presented during the weekly conference on a given topic to be chosen in advance.
 There will be a faculty mentor for each presentation and it is expected that the content will be reviewed with the assigned mentor.

 The aim of the Clinical Research Pathway is to train future leaders in clinical and outcomes research.
 Fellows who show outstanding aptitude may be considered for enrollment in the T32 Research Fellowship track